Noise85/docker-demo/README.md

 - A **reverse proxy** (Apache HTTPD) handles incoming HTTP(S) traffic, provides SSL termination, and forwards requests to the backend.
 - A **Spring Boot application** (todo-app) processes the core logic and APIs.
 - A **PostgreSQL database** provides persistent storage.
-- The **frontend** (not included in this demo) would typically be a separate service, possibly running on a different port or domain, and would communicate with the backend via REST APIs.
+- The **frontend** , which also runs behind the reverse proxy, and communicate with the backend via REST APIs.

 > This setup mirrors typical production deployments with separation of concerns, allowing flexible scalability and security hardening for each layer.